Kim Davis – Program Associate

 Mark Hecker MSW, Ed.M – Executive Director

 Mark Hecker is a social worker and educator with extensive experience in secure and community-based settings, working primarily with teenagers facing significant academic and social challenges.
 He has been leading Reach since its founding in 2009.
-Mark is a 2011 Echoing Green Fellow and a 2013 Kellogg Foundation Community Leadership Network Fellow.
+A former DC Social Worker of the Year, Mark’s work has been recognized by the W.K.
+Kellogg Foundation and the Aspen Institute.
 He holds a bachelor’s degree from Duke University, a master’s in Social Work from the University of North Carolina, and a master’s in Education from Harvard University.

-Mark also serves as a member of the organization’s Board of Directors.
+Mark also serves on the organization’s Board of Directors.

 Selamawit “Sully” Mulugeta – Development & Operations Associate

-Sully joins Reach as the first employee focused on fundraising.
-As the organization grows, her efforts will support our ability to serve a growing number of tutors and students.
-Prior to joining Reach, Sully worked with Lady Gaga’s Born This Way Foundation in Los Angeles.
-Earlier in her career, she spent time working in the political realm with a specialty in marketing and communications.
+Sully joins Reach as the first employee focused on building the organization’s fundraising capacity.
+Prior to joining Reach, Sully worked with Lady Gaga’s Born This Way Foundation.
+Earlier in her career, she spent time working in politics with a specialty in marketing and communications.
 Sully is a native of DC and Northern Virginia and a graduate of the University of Virginia.

 Jusna is a graduate of the University of Massachusetts Commonwealth Honors College.
-While in college, she lauched FAMUS, an organization aimed at increasing the college completion rates for under-served communities.
-During the summer of 2010, Jusna was an Intern at DC Public Schools.
-She worked in both data analysis and program implementation.
-Jusna has been with Reach Incorporated for more than three years and, more recently, has taken leadership over our growing summer program.
+While at UMass, she lauched FAMUS, an organization aimed at increasing the college completion rates for under-served communities.
+Jusna was an Intern at DC Public Schools in 2010 and joined Reach following her 2011 graduation.
+She oversees our work at Ballou, Dunbar, and Eastern and leads our growing summer program.

 Lori Pitts – Curriculum & Creativity Coordinator

-Lori joined Reach in 2013 as a Program Instructor at Eastern Senior High School.
-More recently, she joined the staff on a part-time basis.
-Lori brings significant experience as a teaching artist in the theater community.
-Outside of Reach, she continues to work with organizations like Imagination Stage and Youth Playwrights’ Theater to bring the dramatic arts into the classroom.
+Lori joined Reach in 2013 as an instructor at Eastern Senior High.
+A year later, she joined the staff to focus on enhancing the curriculum.
+Lori brings significant experience as a teaching artist and Theatre of the Oppressed practitioner.
+Outside of Reach, she continues to work to use the arts to foster empowerment and social change.
 Originally from Texas, Lori is a graduate of Davidson College in North Carolina.

 Kelly Wardle – Program Manager